 At one point in the conversation I said, "I can't wait to get to Heaven, I want to see Granny and talk to her again I have so many questions to ask her."
 But almost before I finished my sentence my brother came back with a quick retort, "Well how do you know she is there?"
 I think I almost stepped back a little as I stared at him in complete disbelief.
 It had never occurred to me that she wouldn't be there and it had never had occurred to me that my Brother thought this way.
 I almost didn't know what to say, I felt like he had just stabbed me in the heart.
-"Well as far as I know Granny was a Christian" I replied with an edge in my voice.
-"Mom and Dad always said she was a believer in Christ and I believe she is in Heaven, waiting for the rest of us."
+"Well, as far as I know Granny was a Christian."
+I replied with an edge in my voice.
+"Mom and Dad always said she was a believer in Christ and I believe she is in Heaven, waiting for the rest of us!"
 My brother looked at me with a blank expression, shrugged his shoulders and said, "Well, I guess we will have to go that."
-And off he walked, end of conversation.
-Which means in my brother's language, I don't agree and I am always right.
+Off he walked, end of conversation; which means in my brother's language, I don't agree and I am always right.

 I know I don't have all the answers, but God does, and that gives me the hope I need to continue on with this life; knowing that soon Jesus will come and I will be sitting by a beautiful river talking to my Granny and we will be laughing and holding hands and I can look into her eyes and see all that love she has for me, the love she showed me as a child, living together again in our True Home and then I can find out all about that night she eloped with grandpa.

 I have been writing all my life, I just didn't realize it until I was my late 40's.
 I hope my experiences can help other who have gone through similar trials.